 - Inquire at local electronic stores.
 Some now accept used electronics for recycling.

 - Take electronics to a local, licensed drop-off center.

-	Please visit http://www.dnr.mo.gov/ecyclemo/ for a certified electronic recycling drop-off location nearest you.
+Please visit http://www.dnr.mo.gov/ecyclemo/ or use our Recycle Wizard tool here for a drop-off location nearest you.

 Call your local police department.

 There are limited options for smoke detector disposal, due to radioactive content in some of the units.
 Federal law requires that manufacturers of smoke detectors take back smoke detectors for safe disposal:

 - Call the manufacturer for proper disposal.
 If you no longer have the instruction book for your detector, please call the company's customer service line and they should be able to direct you on where and how to send it.
 Most companies will accept them at no charge if you have less than five.
 You can also check out this handy chart from the Post Office on where to ship smoke detectors back to here.

 - If returning the unit to the manufacturer is not possible, Missouri Solid Waste regulation does allow up to 10 smoke detectors to be discarded in the trash.